ibm-cloud-docs/secure-enterprise/bp-enterprise-access.md

 - Create an access group template for users who need to debug code.
 Assign a policy with a reader role on all IAM-enabled services.
 Scope the policy to specific resources by selecting the attribute for access management tags.
 Enter the tags `env:dev` and `resource:storage`, which gives child account users in the enterprise-managed access group reader access to `storage` resources in the development environment.
 - Create an access group template for users who need to push code to development and test environments.
 Assign a policy with a writer role on all IAM-enabled services.
 Scope the policy to specific resources by selecting the attribute for access management tags.
 Enter the tags `env:dev`, `env:test`, `resource:storage`, and `resource:containers`, which gives child account users in the enterprise-managed access group administrator access to `storage` and `containers` resources in development and test environments.

-### Allow a central backup service to backup Cloud Object Storage across your enterprise
+### Allow a central backup for vpc service to create backup snapshots across your enterprise and store them in Object Storage.

-To allow an Enterprise administrator to centrally manage backups, child accounts must authorize the enterprise's central backup service to interact with their resources.
+To allow an Enterprise administrator to centrally manage backups, child accounts must authorize the enterprise's central backup service to interact with their backup snapshot resources.
+Specifically, the central backup service needs to be authorized to work with **Block Storage for VPC**, **Snapshots for VPC**, and **Virtual Server for VPC services**.
+Authorization templates can simplify the creation and management of these relationships across many accounts.

 - Create an authorization template that specifies the source service as a backup service instance in a particular enterprise account.
 Select **Source account > Specific account** and enter the account ID where you have the backup service instance.
 - Then go to **Service > Service instance** and select **IBM Cloud Backup for VPC** instance.

-For the Target set the resource as **Cloud Object Storage** without specifying a specific account.
+- For the target service, select **VPC Infrastructure Services** from the list.
+Click Next.
+- Iterate over the various snapshot [options](/docs/vpc?topic=vpc-backup-s2s-auth&interface=ui) and their recommended roles, creating an authorization template for each one.

-When this template is applied to child accounts, an authorization policy is automatically created in each, granting the **IBM Cloud Backup for VPC** instance access to all **Cloud Object Storage** resources.
-For a more detailed example, including role definitions, see [Establishing service-to-service authorizations for the Backup service.](/docs/vpc?topic=vpc-backup-s2s-auth&interface=ui)
+When these templates are applied to child accounts, authorization policies are automatically created, granting the **IBM Cloud Backup for VPC** instance access to snapshot resources.